Summary

 Why Should You Remove Tartar from a Dog’s Teeth?

-In this section, we will discuss why removing tartar from the dog’s teeth is important.
+This section will discuss why removing tartar from the dog’s teeth is important.

-Due to Bad Smell
+Due to the Bad Smell

 Tartar occurs due to the development of bacteria, which is the core reason your dog emits bad breath.
 If you remove the tartar, you can get closer to your dog because that irritating breath won’t keep you away.